aarushnarang02/aarushnarang02/README.md

 <h1 align="center">A warm welcome to my Github profile!</h1>
 <div style="text-align: justify;">
   <p style="margin: 0;">
     👋 Hi there!
-I'm Aarush Narang, a passionate developer with a knack for crafting efficient and scalable solutions.
+I'm Aarush Narang, a passionate GenAI-Software Engineer with a knack for crafting efficient and scalable solutions.
 Dive into my projects and let's innovate together!
   </p>
 </div>
 <br>